r-lyeh-archived/kult/README.md

 - Kult is header-only.
 - Kult is expressive.
 - Kult has no dependencies.
-- Kult is MIT licensed.
+- Kult is BOOST licensed.

 ### sample
 ```c++